fallen-icarus/cardano-swaps/README.md

 4. The weighted average price is supplied as an inline datum.
 5. QuantityOfferedAssetTaken * price <= quantityAskedAssetGiven

 Custom error messages are included to help troubleshoot why a swap failed.
+The weighted average price supplied as the datum must match exactly what the swap contract calculates.
+To help with this, `cardano-swaps` allows calculating the weighted price from a JSON file.
+The function `cardano-swaps` uses is the same function the on-chain swap contract uses.

 ---
 ## Beacon Tokens